Miki Koyama: Super GT

 On 7 February 2023, Koyama was announced as the third driver for Anest Iwata Racing with Arnage in the 2023 Super GT Series.
 Koyama became the first woman to race in the championship since Cyndie Allemann in 2012.
 She successfully passed her rookie orientation test at Fuji Speedway on 21 April, and competed for the first time in the fourth round at Fuji where she finished 19th in class.

 Koyama moved to Arnage Racing-affiliated R'Qs Motor Sports in 2024, and made three appearances in their Mercedes-AMG GT3 Evo.

-For 2025, Koyama will join apr, driving the Lexus LC500h GT300 alongside series rookie Oliver Rasmussen and third driver Yuki Nemoto.
+For 2025, Koyama would join apr, driving the Lexus LC500h GT300 alongside series rookie Oliver Rasmussen and third driver Yuki Nemoto.

 Other Series

 In 2024, Koyama drove the apr Lexus RC F GT3 in the Super Taikyu Series.
 In the fifth round of the championship at Suzuka, Koyama became the second female driver to take an overall victory in a Super Taikyu race, and the first since Kumi Sato in 1993.

-That same year, she made her Lamborghini Super Trofeo Asia debut for Iron Lynx Theodore Racing.
+That same year, Koyama made her Lamborghini Super Trofeo Asia debut for Iron Lynx Theodore Racing.
 Koyama and co-driver Hon Chio Leong scored five second-place finishes en route to second in the Pro class standings behind Dan Wells.

 At the end of 2024, Koyama entered the Toyota Gazoo Racing GR Cup North America finale at Indianapolis, driving for Hattori Motorsports.
 She took part in Formula E's all-female pre-season test with Lola Yamaha ABT, and the Super Formula post-season winter test at Suzuka with KCMG.